Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Theoretical analysis

 \subsubsection{The dynamic environment IS NOT as planned}

 The most interesting case is when a subsequent desired state is not reachable as initially planned.
-As explained before, in such a case we push the missing preconditions of the selected action into the current prior $\bm C$ to locally and temporarily modify the goal.
-We analyse this idea in terms of sequential controllers (or actions) composition as in \cite{Burridge1999}, and we show how Algorithm~\ref{alg:idea} generates a policy that will eventually converge to the initial goal.
-First of all we provide some assumptions and definitions that will be useful for the analysis. \paragraph*{Assumption 1} The action templates with pre- and postconditions provided to the agent are correct; \paragraph*{Assumption 2} A given desired goal (or a prior $\bm C$) is achievable by at least one atomic action; \paragraph*{Definition 1} The domain of attraction (DoA) of an action $a_i$ is defined as the set of its preconditions.
-The DoA of $a_i$ is indicated as $\mathcal{D}(a_i)$; \paragraph*{Definition 2} We say that an action $a_1$ \textit{prepares} action $a_2$ if the postconditions $\mathcal{P}_c$ of $a_2$ lie within the DoA of $a_1$, so $\mathcal{P}_c(a_2)\subseteq \mathcal{D}(a_1)$;
+As explained before, in such a case we push the missing preconditions of the selected action into the current prior $\mathcal{C}$ to locally and temporarily modify the goal.
+We analyze this idea in terms of sequential controllers (or actions) composition as in \cite{Burridge1999}, and we show how Algorithm~\ref{alg:idea} generates a plan that will eventually converge to the initial goal.
+First of all, we provide some assumptions and definitions that will be useful for the analysis. \paragraph*{Assumption 1} The action templates with pre- and postconditions provided to the agent are correct; \paragraph*{Assumption 2} A given desired goal is achievable by at least one atomic action; \paragraph*{Definition 1} The domain of attraction of an action $a_i$ is defined as the set of its preconditions.
+This domain for $a_i$ is indicated as $\mathcal{D}(a_i)$; \paragraph*{Definition 2} We say that an action $a_1$ \textit{prepares} action $a_2$ if the postconditions $\mathcal{P}_c$ of $a_2$ lie within the domain of attraction of $a_1$, so $\mathcal{P}_c(a_2)\subseteq \mathcal{D}(a_1)$; \paragraph*{Note}{For the derivations in this section we consider, without lack of generality, one single factor such that we can drop the superscripts, i.e. $\bm C^{(f_j)} = \bm C$}.

 Following Algorithm~\ref{alg:idea} each time a prior leaf node is ticked in the BT, active inference is used to define a sequence of actions to bring the current state towards the goal.
 It is sufficient to show, then, that the asymptotically stable equilibrium of a generic generated sequence is the initial given goal.